wutzig/neural/README.md

 # neural
-a neural network for digit recognition
+a neural network for digit recognition in Python